Near-Optimal Distributed Implementations of Dynamic Algorithms for Symmetry-Breaking Problems: Introduction

-We present a deterministic distributed algorithm that achieves amortized message and round complexities of $\tO(m^{2/3})$ and $\tO(1)$, respectively.
+\myparagraph{Maximal independent set} We present a deterministic distributed algorithm that achieves amortized message and round complexities of $O(m^{2/3}\log^2{n})$ and $O(\log^2{n})$, respectively.
 To this end, we reduce the problem of dynamically maintaining an MIS to that of statically computing it.
-Our reduction builds on the aforementioned (centralized and sequential) algorithm of Gupta and Khan \cite{GuptaK18} in a nontrivial way.
+Our reduction builds on the aforementioned (centralized, sequential) algorithm of Gupta and Khan \cite{GuptaK18} in a nontrivial way.

 \begin{theorem} Equipped with a black-box static deterministic algorithm for computing an MIS within $T(n)$ rounds for any $n$-vertex distributed network, an MIS can be maintained \emph{deterministically} (in the local wakeup model) over any sequence of edge insertions and deletions that start from an empty distributed network on $n$ vertices, within $O(T(n))$ \emph{amortized round complexity} and $O(m^{2/3} \cdot T(n))$ \emph{amortized message complexity}, where $m$ denotes the dynamic number of edges. \end{theorem}